Workshop visits

 For students from CM2 to 5e, Paris

-How to see the images to better understand our history?
-This image creation workshop offers an in-depth reading of a war poster.
-Children must analyze the graphics of the words, symbols, and signs used, in order to better understand the elements of our history.
+How can we see the images to better understand our history?
+This workshop on creating images offers an in-depth reading of a war poster.
+Children must analyze the graphics of words, symbols, and signs used, in order to better understand the elements of our history.

 Themes: Censorship, propaganda, caricature.